BenjaminLindeen/credit-card-fraud-detection/README.md

 Each model's performance is evaluated using metrics like accuracy, confusion matrices, and specific case studies to understand the effectiveness in detecting fraud.

 ## Requirements
-- R and its libraries: caret, ggplot2, rpart, xgboost, pROC, dplyr
+- R and its libraries: caret, ggplot2, rpart, pROC, dplyr
 - Python and its libraries: pandas, numpy, sklearn, imblearn, tensorflow

 ## Setup and Execution